aerogear/aerogear-android-push/README.md

 # AeroGear Android Push [![Build Status](https://travis-ci.org/aerogear/aerogear-android-push.png)](https://travis-ci.org/aerogear/aerogear-android-push)

-AeroGear's Android libraries are built as jar, apklib and aar using [Maven](http://maven.apache.org/) and the [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
+AeroGear's Android libraries were built as jar, apklib and aar using [Maven](http://maven.apache.org/) and [android-maven-plugin](https://github.com/jayway/maven-android-plugin).
 The project follows the standard Android project layout as opposed to the standard Maven layout so sources will be in /src instead of /src/main/java and can be imported directly into IDE as an Android project.

 ## Push